Artist: Class Actress

 “one catches oneself wondering, out of all of the bands doing this, if there’s an effort underway to capture what essential and contextual adventurism made New Order so enduring”

 Maybe Class Actress has never listened to New Order.
 Maybe music has reached a point where bands play music that SOUNDS like other bands’ without even intending it.
 A fair amount of time has elapsed since a guitar was first plugged into a socket, Conrad.
 And if your grounds for ragging on a band is that they sound like another that first popped up 30 years ago, then you’re a bloody idiot.
-It’s hard to be a pioneer when 99% of the world has a name on it, which is why it’s pretty stupid to judge bands by 1980 standards in the first place.
+It’s hard to be a pioneer when 99 percent of the map already has names on it, which is why it’s pretty stupid to judge bands by early 1980s standards in the first place.

 I’ll end on a rare bit of nonsense that doesn’t mention Joy Division 2.0: